shsagir/play-area-sync/docs/htaccess.md

 ## Common .htaccess usage

 You usually will not have to wrangle with `.htaccess`.
 Modern frameworks and CMS come with predefined ones, that are also managed.
 You will also find examples in context on these help pages here on fortrabbit.
-Following are common categories of usage:
+Following are common categories of usage with examples:

 ### Redirects

 The most common use case for `.htaccess` is to re-write URLs with `mod_rewrite`.
-You can direct requests to a subdirectory, add the www subdomain to all requests, prettify URLs by omitting file endings, [force https](https#toc-redirect-all-requests-to-https) and much more.
+You can direct requests to a subdirectory, or specific domain, prettify URLs by omitting file endings, force https and much more.

 #### Redirect all requests to the primary domain